The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 This is vital given many people who suffer from addiction also experienced traumatic events in the past.

-If you require a medically assisted detox, going to a residential rehab really is non-negotiable.
+If you require a medically assisted detox, going to residential drug & alcohol rehabilitation in Woking really is non-negotiable.

-A detox requires around 10 days to complete.
+An alcohol or drug detox at a qualified rehab or detox clinic requires around 10 days to complete.

 You will require 24/7 medical assistance during your detox.

-You will need a supervised detox if you are addicted to a physically addictive drug that will cause physical withdrawal symptoms when you begin to detox.
+You will need a supervised drug or alcohol detox if you are addicted to a physically addictive drug that will cause physical withdrawal symptoms when you begin to detox.

-When you undertake a clinical detox at a residential drug and alcohol rehab in Woking, you will be supervised by medical practitioners throughout the 10-day process.
+When you undertake a clinical detox at a residential alcohol & drug rehab in Woking, you will be supervised by medical practitioners throughout the 10-day process.

-A doctor will also prescribe you medications to support your detox.
+A doctor or attendant addiction specialists will also prescribe you medications to support your alcohol or drug detox.

 Another distinct advantage of residential rehab is aftercare.

-Aftercare ensures you are assisted with putting into practice the skills you developed at a residential rehab.
+Aftercare ensures you are assisted with putting into practice the skills you developed during inpatient care.

-Maintaining your recovery is key, and aftercare helps you in meeting this objective.
+Maintaining your recovery is key to beating addiction, and aftercare helps you in meeting this objective.

 Family members are also allowed to attend aftercare sessions.

-Above all, aftercare ensures you are following a structured plan with the maximum amount of help both from the rehab clinic and from your loved ones.
+Above all, aftercare ensures you are following structured treatment plans with the maximum amount of help both from the rehab clinic and from your loved ones, giving you the best chance of achieving positive recovery success rates.

-To learn about drug and alcohol rehab options within Woking and the surrounding area, be sure to contact Rehab 4 Addiction today on 0800 140 4690.
+To learn about your options for drug and alcohol rehab in Woking and the surrounding area, be sure to contact Rehab 4 Addiction today on 0800 140 4690.

 We are here to help you take those first vital steps on the road to recovery.